yassin-elkhamlichi/DL-/README.md

 1. **Addition:** This result $[1.4, 3.2, 5.0]$ is added to the memory part ($W_{aa} a^{<0>}$) and the bias ($b_a$).
 2. **Activation:** The sum goes into $g$ (tanh) to squash the numbers between -1 and 1.
 3. **Final State:** The result is $a^{<1>}$—the model's first "memory" of "Yassine".

-**Key Takeaway for your slide:**
-The matrix $W_{ax}$ acts as a "translator" that takes the raw word vector and extracts specific features (like "Is this a person?" or "Is this the start of a sentence?") into the model's internal memory space.

 → How do we choose $b$?